Strengthening Bonds Through Fitness

 RESISTED OVERHEAD PRESS

 This is one of Nielsen’s favorites.
-Have one partner sit tall on a stability ball with their feet flat on the ground; the other partner should stand behind them.
-As the working partner presses their fists overhead from shoulder level, their partner should apply light but challenging resistance by pressing down on their hands, making it difficult but not impossible to rise to full extension.
+Have one partner sit tall on a stability ball with their feet flat on the ground.
+The other partner should stand behind them.
+As the working partner presses their fists overhead from shoulder level, their partner should apply light but challenging resistance by pressing down on their hands.
+Make it difficult but not impossible to rise to full extension.
 Slowly lower to return to the start.
 When the set is through, switch positions and repeat.